 The stops on this day will definitely be the highlight of your Florida Keys driving itinerary.

-Start your day by reaching Marathon and having amazing wildlife encounters with dolphins and turtles.
+Start your day by reaching Marathon Key and having amazing wildlife encounters with dolphins and turtles.
 If you have time, visit the beautiful Sombrero Beach.

 Then drive the famous Seven Mile Bridge on the Overseas Highway.